The Women's Art Library

 About The Women's Art Library Collection

-As part of Goldsmiths Library Special Collections, the Women's Art Library continues to collect slides, artist statements, exhibition ephemera, catalogues, and press material in addition to audio and videotapes, photographs and CD-Roms.
-We welcome donations from women artists to help us develop this collection.
-Please see Artists' Documentation.
+As part of Goldsmiths Library Special Collections and Archives, the Women's Art Library continues to collect slides, artist statements, exhibition ephemera, catalogues, and press material in addition to audio and videotapes, photographs and digital media.

 WAL: the Women’s Art Library app

 A travelling archive